 Once you have chosen a payment option, complete the online instalment plan form.
-This is open from 10 July 2017 - 13 October 2017, but you must still accept your contract and pay the deposit within the 4 day deadline.
+This is open from 19th July 2021 to 19th October 2021 (tbc for Semester 2 arrivals), but you must still accept your contract and pay the deposit within the 4 day deadline.
 You can pay your instalments by either Direct Debit or automated Credit/Debit card.

 If you want to pay by Direct Debit, you must have a UK bank account that accepts direct debits to select this option.
 Be sure you understand about charges and payment dates.